blamejoel/anti-banner/README.md

 the schedule to Google Calendar.
 * `grades.py` - Gets course grades from the registration info on Banner.
 Often times, grades are available here before they are officially posted.
+* `final_grades.py` - Gets final grades posted on RWeb.
+This is useful for quarters that predate Banner.
+If `grades.py` cannot find grade info, it will fallback to using this tool.
 * `banner_changes.py` - Checks Banner for changes in registration data.
 Could be scheduled to run on a timed interval and send notifications of any changes.